SkygearIO/skygear-doc/content/js/index.md

 Container is the uppermost layer of skygear.
 In practice, `import skygear from 'skygear'` will give you a container instance at variable skygear.
 In most case you will only need one instance of container.

-The first things you need to interact with container is setting `endPoint` and `apiKey`.
-If you don't know what that is, please read the [Getting Started](/js/guide) part first.

 ## Database